oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 If you are running Coherence on Kubernetes, either inside a WebLogic domain or standalone, then there are some additional requirements to make sure that Coherence can form clusters.

 Note that some Fusion Middleware products, like SOA Suite, use Coherence and so these requirements apply to them.

 #### Unicast and Well Known Address
 When the first Coherence process starts, it will form a cluster.
-The next Coherence process to start (i.e. in a different pod) will use UDP to try to contact the senior member.
+The next Coherence process to start (for example, in a different pod), will use UDP to try to contact the senior member.

-If you create a WebLogic domain which contains a Coherence cluster using the samples provided in this project, then that cluster will be configured correctly so that it is able to form; you do not need to do any additional manual configuration.
+If you create a WebLogic domain which contains a Coherence cluster using the samples provided in this project, then that cluster will be configured correctly so that it is able to form;
+you do not need to do any additional manual configuration.

-If you are running Coherence standalone (outside a WebLogic domain) you should configure Coherence to use unicast and provide a "well known address (WKA)" so that all members can find the senior member.
+If you are running Coherence standalone (outside a WebLogic domain), then you should configure Coherence to use unicast and provide a "well known address (WKA)" so that all members can find the senior member.
 Most Kubernetes overlay network providers do not support multicast.

-This is done by specifying the Coherence well known addresses in a variable named `coherence.wka` as shown in the example below:
+This is done by specifying Coherence well known addresses in a variable named `coherence.wka` as shown in the following example:

 ```
 -Dcoherence.wka=my-cluster-service
 ```

 In this example `my-cluster-service` should be the name of the Kubernetes service that is pointing to all of the members of that Coherence cluster.

-Please refer to the [Coherence operator documentation](https://oracle.github.io/coherence-operator/) for more information about running Coherence in Kubernetes outside of a WebLogic domain.
+For more information about running Coherence in Kubernetes outside of a WebLogic domain, refer to the [Coherence operator documentation](https://oracle.github.io/coherence-operator/).

 #### Operating system library requirements

 In order for Coherence clusters to form correctly, the `conntrack` library must be installed.
 Most Kubernetes distributions will do this for you.
-If you have issues with clusters not forming, you should check that `conntrack` is installed using this command (or equivalent):
+If you have issues with clusters not forming, then you should check that `conntrack` is installed using this command (or equivalent):

 ```